Table of Contents

-Thanks to our resume templates, you won’t ever have to feel that again!
-In fact, our customers who use our resume templates get a job 33% faster than those who don’t.* With our resume templates, your resumes turn out better, and you spend less time writing them.
+Thanks to us, you won’t ever have to feel that again!
+In fact, our customers who use our resume templates get a job 33% faster than those who don’t.* Your resumes turn out better, and you spend less time writing them.
 Let’s see how easy it is to get started!

 The first step in creating a great resume is deciding how to share your information.
 You want to choose a resume template that will help you make a great first impression, even before people start reading.
 The most common resume templates are: Professional, Modern, and Creative/Contempo.
 Which should you choose?

 If you’re not sure which resume template to use, it is always a safe bet to go with the professional template.
 It is acceptable in any industry and for just about any role.
 A well-crafted professional resume doesn’t make you look boring.
 Instead, it makes you look sharp!

 - Conservative industries, such as law, banking, finance, healthcare, energy, government, or public safety.

 - Production jobs in manufacturing, construction, transportation, logistics, agriculture, and mining.